SamiraDesh/IndivNA/README.md

 # IndivIsing
 Estimates the static or temporal network.
 It only supports lag-1 factorization in estimating temporal networks.
 The following input parameters need to be specified:
-1. `data`, the training portion of the original data set in case of data splitting inference and the entire data set otherwise.
+1. `data`, the complete data set or the training portion of the original data set in case of data splitting inference.
 2. `y_index` and `x_index`, the indices of the nodes and individual characteristics, respectively.
-3. `networkModel`, 'static' or 'temporal' as appropriate.
+3. `networkModel`, `'static'` or `'temporal'` as appropriate.
-4. `timepoint`, column name of the timepoint variable for the construction of temporal networks.
-If `networkModel='static'`, then need not be specified.
+4. `timepoint`, column name of the timepoint variable if `networkModel='temporal'`.
-5. `family`, must be 'binomial' since it is the only supported type for nodes.
+5. `family`, must be `'binomial'`, the only supported type for nodes.
 6. `lowerbound.lambda`, minimum value of tuning parameter lambda (regularization parameter).
-If one has two networks of different sample sizes but the same number of parameters p, they can be directly compared by setting this value equal to sqrt(log(p)/n), n being the number of observations in the smaller group.
+If one has two networks of different sample sizes but the same number of parameters p, setting this value to sqrt(log(p)/n), where n is the number of observations in the smaller group, allows for their direct comparison.
 7. `gamma`, hyperparameter gamma in the extended BIC.
 8. `AND`, can be TRUE of FALSE to indicate whether the AND-rule or the OR-rule should be used to define the edges in the network.